lab-neuro-comp/Test-Platform/README.md

 ##Description

 StroopTest is a project developed inside University of Brasilia Behavioral and Neuroscience Laboratory.
+Is projected to be open source and distributed for free.
 Written in C# as a part of a computerized neuropsychological testing platform, for assessment of executive function.
 Connects traditional neuropsychological tests with new technologies.
 The product offers